 Chicken Piccata with Green Beans

-A healthier twist on an Italian-American classic, this Chicken Piccata recipe is prepared on the stovetop with the addition of green beans, wine, capers, and garlic.
+A twist on an Italian-American classic, this Chicken Piccata recipe is prepared on the stovetop with the addition of green beans, wine, capers, and garlic.
 You’ll love the zingy, springy taste of this easy chicken dinner!

 overhead shot of chicken piccata on top of green beans